SciML/DiffEqFlux.jl/docs/src/examples/Supervised-NN-ODE-MNIST.md

 ### Array Conversion

-When using `NeuralODE`, we can use thie following function as a cheap conversion of `DiffEqArray` from ODE solver into a Matrix that can be used for the following layer.
+When using `NeuralODE`, we can use the following function as a cheap conversion of `DiffEqArray` from the ODE solver into a Matrix that can be used in the following layer:

 ```julia
 function DiffEqArray_to_Array(x)